nicholastonelli/dnd_store/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this project as a pastime with friends, to test your knowledge, or discover some rare triva about dugeons and dragons.
-Click on the bonfire to light things up.
+Use this project as a resource in your D&D5E games, or as a reference tool for items and statistics in the OGL, or to find Homebrew Items submitted by our users.

 <p align="right">(<a href="#top">back to top</a>)</p>